 Modern technological solutions not only affect the speed of tasks, but are also an effective way to increase and standardize the quality of the products offered, and allow a clear reduction in production and in-house transportation costs.
 For example, a production belt operated by robots does not require lighting and can operate 24/7.

 Optimize your logistics with VersaBox solutions

-Our company offers high-tech AMR robots and easy-to-use software for creating and managing a virtual factory (read about Autonomous Mobile Robots).
+VersaBox is an AMR and AGV manufacturer that offers high-tech AMR robots and easy-to-use software for creating and managing a virtual factory (read about Autonomous Mobile Robots).
 With them, you can fully automate production, warehouse space and inventory management, material transportation in the production facility and other internal logistics processes.
 These are practical solutions to optimize your company’s operations and the flow of goods.
 Our robots are ready to work just a few hours “out of the box,” and all you need is a smartphone for their initial configuration.
 We also offer full support in the implementation of our devices and software.

 Logistics processes – summary

 In general, the logistics process is a chain of operations related to the flow of materials in a company from the manufacture of goods to the moment of delivery to the customer.
 The efficiency of the implementation of these activities depends on the quality of the prepared plans – the proper course of logistics processes is completely dependent on them.
 Fortunately, it is possible to simplify the planning and implementation of logistic goals by using modern technologies.
 Even a simple system for handling warehouses can give a lot – if you add robots and artificial intelligence managing them, you will get a coherent and almost self-sufficient logistics system.